shwina/still-magic/_en/branches.md

 A pull request can store more than the location of the source and destination branch.
 In particular,
 it can store comments that people have made about the proposed merge.
-GitHub and other {% include g key="g:forge" text="forges" %} allow users to add comments on the pull request as a whole, or on particular lines, and can mark old comments as out of date if the lines of code the comment is attached to are updated.
+GitHub and other [forges](#g:forge) allow users to add comments on the pull request as a whole, or on particular lines, and can mark old comments as out of date if the lines of code the comment is attached to are updated.

 Pull requests aren't just for code.
-If you are using a {% include g key="g:typesetting-language" text="typesetting language" %} like Markdown or LaTeX to write your papers, you can create pull requests for changes so that your colleagues can comment on them, then revise and push again when you incorporate their suggestions.
+If you are using a [typesetting language](#g:typesetting-language) like Markdown or LaTeX to write your papers, you can create pull requests for changes so that your colleagues can comment on them, then revise and push again when you incorporate their suggestions.